Clogged Shower Drain Prevention

 (2) Place several rags in front of the drain:

-About an inch or two before the drain, you should place one or two rags that will act as a homemade hair catcher.
+About an inch or two before the drain, you can place one or two rags that will act as a homemade hair catcher.
 They will allow water to pass down the drain as intended and prevent blockages from falling hair.
 Then, after your shower, you can do the same as you would with the catcher, gather the rags and throw the excess hair into the garbage can.

 (3) Collect hair with your fingers: